4,600+ Lithuania Flag Stock Photos, Pictures & Royalty-Free Images - iStock

 It is expected from you to show effort in learning the Lithuanian language.

-If you feel like impressing your host family and AFS by learning some Lithuanian before you come we can recommend this online app (Ling Learn Languages) available for IOS and Android devices, that can help you get a kick start of the Lithuanian language.
-Click on the link below to find out more!
+If you feel like impressing your host family and AFS by learning some Lithuanian before you come we can recommend these resources to get a quick start of Lithuanian language:

 “It was a series of unexpected events from the first to the last day.
 It passed in a second, though it was hard.
 And as hard as it was, I would do it all again.
 The amount of growth, experience and happiness I gained are impossible to express through words.
 The only advice I can give is that you have to see for yourself.
 Give, risk, live!”